widdowquinn/pyani/docs/run_anim.rst

 The output values are recorded in the ``pyani`` database.

 ..
 NOTE::
+    Two ``Mummer`` comparisons are performed between each pair of genomes, so that each genome serves as the reference sequence, and as the subject sequence.
+    ..
 A single ``MUMmer`` comparison is performed between each pair of genomes.
 Input genomes are sorted into alphabetical order by filename, and the query sequence is the genome that occurs earliest in the list; the subject sequence is the genome that occurs latest in the list.

 ..
 TIP::
     The ``MUMmer`` comparisons are embarrasingly parallel, and can be distributed across cores on an `Open Grid Scheduler`_-compatible cluster, using the ``--scheduler SGE`` option.